a-ads/blog/content/blog/2019-07-03-you-see-html-code-not-found-error-what-next.md

 This error appears if src attribute of the iframe tag is absent or is empty.
 This can happen e.g. if you have edited your ad unit code and occasionally removed the src attribute.

-In case you add a URL with JavaScript, it’s possible that it is not added in due time, so the bot will define the URL as empty.
+In case you add a URL into src attribute with JavaScript, it’s possible that it is not added in due time, so the bot will define the URL as empty.

 A correct src attribute looks like this: